• Skip to primary navigation

 Cook's Illustrated Smooth Pecan Pie

-If you like pecan pies with a smooth filling, an old recipe you may want to try is the Cook's Illustrated Perfect Pecan Pie.
+If you like pecan pies with a smooth filling, here's a recipe you may want to try.
+It's adapted from Cook's Illustrated Perfect Pecan Pie.
 I've always called it Smooth Pecan Pie because its smooth filling is what makes it unique.
-It's also not overly sweet, but then again neither are any of my other favorite pecan pies.
+It's also not overly sweet.

 Smooth Pecan Pie aka Perfect Pecan Pie from the November/December 1995 issue of Cook's Illustrated